infinitesekai/VR-Unity-Maze/README.md

 Developed with Unity 2019 and Google VR SDK

-This is a VR prototype app inspired from PAc-Man.
+This is a VR prototype app inspired from Pac-Man.
 It is a simpler version with some additional elements.

 The game is designed for the player to escape the maze by finding the exit while collecting coins and having some fun.